danielmwatkins/ift_cal-val/README.md

 For Julia, `IceFloeTracker.jl` requires at least Julia 1.9.
 Instructions for installing IFT are on the IFT github repository.
 TBD: Check whether we need to explicitly include `iJulia` in the `micromamba` yaml file in order to run Julia notebooks.

+The goal of the calibration and validation process is to identify the best choice of parameters for the algorithm, and to quantify uncertainty and biases in the data.
+In order to do this, we need to develop a set of metrics that measure the performance of the algorithm.
+The set of parameters that minimizes the error in the set of metrics is considered the best choice.
+It is not expected that the optimal parameter set reduces all the uncertainty to zero, of course, so an additional step is to report the error metrics with the optimal paramter set.
+For that to be a valid measure of uncertainty, though, we need to maintain separation between testing and training data.
+This may require increasing the sample size -- time will tell.

+TBD: Overview of IFT algorithm.
+Stages of the algorithm that need calibrating, and what knobs we can turn.
+TBD: Overview of the IFT output.
+What comes out of the algorithm, and what do we need to know to use the data?

 ## Sample selection
 Sample selection is described and carried out in the Jupyter notebook `sample_selection.ipynb`.
 We sample scenes from 9 regions spanning the circumpolar Arctic, as seen in the figure below.